-The over-reaching goals of Stand Against Cancer Initiative to:
+The over-reaching goals of the Stand Against Cancer Initiative are to:

-- Increase breast and cervical cancer outreach, education, and referrals for screenings to rural, migrant farm-worker, lesbian and bisexual women of color.
-The Census Bureau's classification of "rural" consists of all territory, population, and housing units located outside of urban areas and urban clusters. - Improve access to culturally and linguistically appropriate medical care and coordinated support services for women diagnosed with breast and cervical cancer. - Reduce the incidence of the late diagnosis of breast and cervical cancer for rural, migrant farm-worker, lesbian and bisexual women of color
+- Increase breast and cervical cancer outreach, education, and referrals for screenings to rural, migrant farm-worker, lesbian and bisexual, and women of color with disabilities.
+The Census Bureau's classification of "rural" consists of all territory, population, and housing units located outside of urban areas and urban clusters. - Reduce the incidence of the late diagnosis of breast and cervical cancer for rural, migrant farm-worker, lesbian and bisexual, and women of color with disabilities; Specifically targeting low income, under-served women in priority populations who are aged 18 to 64 years for breast cancer and women aged 18-64 years for cervical cancer. - Improve access to culturally and linguistically appropriate medical care and coordinated support services for women diagnosed with breast and cervical cancer.